d-pug/python_basics/README.md

 ### Numeric Types

 Numeric types are data types containing numbers (including whole numbers, decimals, fractions, and complex numbers).
+They provide the foundation for performing mathematical operations, statistical analysis, and data manipulation.
+Whether working with integers for counting and indexing or using floats for precise calculations and measurements, numeric types allow you to handle a wide range of numerical data effectively.
+In data frame operations, such as those performed with libraries like Pandas or Polars, numeric types are used for aggregating, filtering, and analyzing datasets.

 #### Integers